baloneymath/baloneymath.github.io/_pages/about.md

 * 06/2019: Our paper, *Disjoint-Support Decomposition and Extraction for Interconnect-Driven Threshold Logic Synthesis*, is accepted by DAC 2019.

 * 06/2019: Our paper, *A DAG-Based Algorithm for Obstacle-Aware Topology-Matching On-Track Bus Routing*, is accepted by DAC 2019.

-* 12/2018: Hao received the **Outstanding Performance Scholarship** from National Taiwan University.

-* 11/2018: Our paper, *A Multithreaded Initial Detailed Routing Algorithm Considering Global Routing Guides*, is accepted by ICCAD 2018.

 <script type="text/javascript" id="clstr_globe" src="//cdn.clustrmaps.com/globe.js?d=xpJhqPYOScSISWzYw0YNHgfVyG1NY0yKGj1P-SWi7fM"></script>